KirbyPhillips/Customer_Revenue_Prediction_with_Machine_Learning/README.md

 ## 10. Concluding Notes

 This concludes the analysis and summarises the work completed throughout the project.
-The following section outline the tools and technical skills applied to deliver the analysis and predictive modelling.
+The following sections outline the tools and technical skills applied to deliver the analysis and predictive modelling.

 ### Tools & Technologies